 In a comic strip, you just need the basics of arms, legs, and head to visualize what the character is doing.
 This simplification lets you focus on the most important parts, like the character's motion or emotions.
-For the ribbon diagram (right) and 1d and 2d in our gallery of images above, parts of the protein’s structure are minimized so you can focus on the location of the one spiral (helix) and how the three parts of the sheet line up.
+For the ribbon diagram (right) and 1d and 2d in our gallery of images above, parts of the proteins' structures are minimized so that in each you can focus on the location of the one spiral (helix) and how the three parts of the sheet line up.

 Protein illustrations generated using Protein Data Bank (PDB) Jmol visualizer tool.

 Marcella Martos, Meredith Turnbough.
 (2013, January 08).
 Protein Art.
 ASU - Ask A Biologist.
 Retrieved November 29, 2023 from https://askabiologist.asu.edu/venom/protein-art